joneath/jasmine-slow/README.md

 # jasmine-slow.js
 jasmine-slow.js is a utility library to help track down long running jasmine specs.
 The library works by taking a snapshot of the current time a test starts and when it ends.
 If the interval is higher than the threshold, you will see a message in the console describing the test and how long it took.
-Jasmine's fast but it can always get faster!

 ##Usage
 To begin using jasmine-slow, you need to copy the source file to your jasmine helpers folder.